opoku1968/Reddit-News-4/README.md

 ## News Feed

 The heart of the application, the news feed displays the latest and most popular posts from the selected subreddits.
-Users can scroll through posts, view images, and read article previews without leaving the application.
+Users can scroll through posts, view Images, and read article previews without leaving the application.

 ## Search Functionality